carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

-[Annotation](https://en.wikipedia.org/wiki/DNA_annotation) is the process of identifying the coordinates of genes and all the coding regions in a genome and determining what those genes are for.
+[Annotation](https://en.wikipedia.org/wiki/DNA_annotation) is the process of identifying the coordinates of genes and all the coding regions in a genome and determining what proteins are produced from them.
 In order to do this, an unknown sequence is enriched with information relating genomic position, regulatory sequences, repeats, gene name and protein products.
 This information is stored in genomic databases to help future analysis processing new data.